Skip to main content

 Coffee influences the gut-brain axis by feeding microbes that produce butyrate and by stimulating vagus nerve activity.
 Butyrate strengthens the intestinal barrier and reduces neuroinflammation, which links gut health to mood and cognition.

 Coffee can help with non-alcoholic fatty liver disease at 2 to 4 cups a day.
-Studies show lower liver enzyme levels, reduced fibrosis progression, and lower hepatocellular carcinoma risk in regular coffee drinkers, even after controlling for other variables.
+Regular coffee drinkers have lower liver enzyme levels, reduced fibrosis progression, and lower hepatocellular carcinoma risk, even after controlling for other variables.

 The timing of coffee intake is important because caffeine has a 5 to 6 hour half-life and a longer quarter-life.
 A 2 PM cup leaves measurable caffeine in your system at midnight, which suppresses deep sleep and disrupts melatonin onset.